Sebastian-Webster/mysql-memory-server-nodejs/README.md

 Default: 10

 Description: Number of times to try connecting MySQL to a randomly generated port before giving up.
 According to the [MySQL Documentation](https://dev.mysql.com/doc/refman/en/server-options.html#option_mysqld_port "MySQL Documentation") if port 0 is used as the MySQL server port, the default value (3306) will be used.
-To get around this, a random number between 1025 - 65535 (inclusive) and MySQL will use the randomly generated port.
+To get around this, a random number between 1025 - 65535 (inclusive) is generated and used for the database's port.
 If MySQL cannot successfully listen on a randomly generated port after `portRetries` then the `createDB()` promise is rejected.
 A warning is created when MySQL tries connecting to a port that is already in use.

 - `downloadBinaryOnce: boolean`